-If you find error when you go to a website after entering the DNS addresses, it is likely that your DNS servers are set up improperly.
+If you find error when you go to a Web site after entering the DNS addresses, it is likely that your DNS servers are set up improperly.
 You should contact your ISP to get DNS server addresses.

-- Host Name This option specifies the Host Name of the Router. - ➢ Get IP with Unicast DHCP A few ISPs' DHCP servers do not support the broadcast applications.
+➤ Get IP with Unicast DHCP - A few ISPs' DHCP servers do not support the broadcast applications.
 If you cannot get the IP Address normally, you can choose this option.
 (It is rarely required.)